 - Cloud providers.
 We work with many of the major cloud providers to increase awareness of our products and make it easy to access our software.
-We partner with Google and Microsoft to offer our Elasticsearch Service (part of Elastic Cloud) on Google Cloud Platform ("GCP"), and Microsoft Azure, respectively.
-We partner with Alibaba to provide the Alibaba Cloud Elasticsearch Service in China and the rest of the world.
-We also have a relationship with IBM to offer Elastic Stack deployment templates on its cloud.
-Through these partnerships, customers of these companies may access Elastic's support engineers and may use our free and paid proprietary features.
-In addition, we make our Elasticsearch Service available on Amazon Web Services ("AWS"), for direct purchase via our website.
+We partner with Google and Microsoft to offer our Elasticsearch Service (part of Elastic Cloud) on Google Cloud Platform ("GCP"), and Microsoft Azure, respectively, including direct purchase from us and through their respective marketplaces.
+We also partner with other cloud providers to provide our free and paid proprietary features to users on their cloud platforms.
+In addition, we make our Elasticsearch Service available on Amazon Web Services ("AWS"), for direct purchase or through the AWS marketplace.
 Elastic's Elasticsearch Service is a different offering than Amazon Elasticsearch Service.
 We do not partner with Amazon, provide support for Amazon Elasticsearch Service, or provide Amazon or customers of Amazon Elasticsearch Service with access to any of our free or paid proprietary features. - Systems integrators, channel partners, and referral partners.
 We have a global network of systems integrators, channel partners, and referral partner relationships that help deliver our products to various business and government customers around the world. - OEM and MSP partners.
 Our original equipment manufacturing ("OEM"), and managed service provider ("MSP"), partners embed an Elastic subscription into the products or services they offer to their own customers.
 OEM or MSP partners are able to include Elastic's paid and unpaid proprietary features in their product, receive ongoing support from Elastic for product development, and receive support for end customer issues related to Elastic. - Technology partners.
 Our technology partners collaborate with Elastic to create a standardized solution for end users that includes technology from both Elastic and the partner.
 For example, we work with Micro Focus to integrate our products with their ArcSight product.
 Technology partners represent a deeper collaboration than community contributions and are distinct from distribution-oriented relationships like OEMs and MSP partners.